ethereum/go-ethereum/docs/_clef/Tutorial.md

 Since rules are defined as Javascript code, rulesets of arbitrary complexity can be created and they can impose conditions on any part of a transaction, not only the recipient and value.

-Another simple example is implementing a "whitelist" of recipients where transactions that have those accounts in the `to` field are automatically signed (for example perhaps transactions between a user's own accounts might be whitelisted):
+A simple example is implementing a "whitelist" of recipients where transactions that have those accounts in the `to` field are automatically signed (for example perhaps transactions between a user's own accounts might be whitelisted):

 ```js
 function ApproveTx(r) {